tap3edit/tap3edit.github.io/README.md

 ### mp

 is a library written in C that allows using simple memory pools.
-It can be downloaded from [the repository](https://github.com/tap3edit/mp)
+It can be downloaded from [the repository](https://github.com/tap3edit/mp).
+Here the [manual](https://tap3edit.github.io/mp/MANUAL.html)

 ## Donation